-March Entity board of directors considers Accounting officer publishes tabled recommendations of parent municipality and budget, plans, and proposed revisions to submit revised budget by 22nd of the month IDP, invites local community comment and submits to NT, PT and others as MFMA s 87(2) prescribed MFMA s 22 & 37; MSA Ch 4 as amended Mayor tables municipality budget, budgets of entities, resolutions, plans, and proposed revisions to IDP at least 90 days before start of budget year Accounting officer reviews any changes in MFMA s 16, 22, 23, 87; MSA s 34 prices for bulk resources as communicated by 15 March MFMA s 42 April Consultation with national and provincial Accounting officer assists the Mayor in treasuries and finalise sector plans for water, revising budget documentation in sanitation, electricity etc accordance with consultative processes and considering the results from the third MFMA s 21 quarterly review of the current year May Public hearings on the budget, and council Accounting officer assists the Mayor in debate.
+April Consultation with national and provincial Accounting officer assists the Mayor in treasuries and finalise sector plans for water, revising budget documentation in sanitation, electricity etc accordance with consultative processes and considering the results from the third MFMA s 21 quarterly review of the current year N.4 - May Public hearings on the budget, and council Accounting officer assists the Mayor in debate.
 Council consider views of the local preparing the final budget documentation community, NT, PT, other provincial and for consideration for approval at least 30 national organs of state and municipalities. days before the start of the budget year Mayor to be provided with an opportunity to considering consultative processes and respond to submissions during consultation any other new information of a material and table amendments for council nature consideration.
 Council to consider approval of budget and plans at least 30 days before start of budget year.
-MFMA s 23, 24; MSA Ch 4 as amended Entity heard of directors to approve the hydget Entity board of directors to approve the budget of the entity not later than 30 days before the start of the financial year, considering any

-hearings or recommendations of the council of

-the parent municipality

-MFMA s 87

-June Council must approve annual budget by Accounting officer submits to the mayor no

-resolution, setting taxes and tariffs, approving later than 14 days after approval of the

-changes to IDP and budget related policies, budget a draft of the SDBIP and annua

-approving measurable performance objectives performance agreements required by s

-for revenue by source and expenditure by vote 57(1) (b) of the MSA.

-before start of budget year

-MFMA s 69; MSA s 57

-MFMA s 16, 24, 26, 53

-Accounting officers of municipality and

-Mayor must approve SDBIP within 28 days entities publishes adopted budget and

-after approval of the budget and ensure that plans

-annual performance contracts are concluded in MFMA s 75, 87

-accordance with s 57(2) of the MSA.
-Mayor to

-ensure that the annual performance

-agreements are linked to the measurable

-performance objectives approved with the

-budget and SDBIP.
-The mayor submits the

-approved SDBIP and performance

-agreements to council, MEC for local

-government and makes public within 14 days

-after approval.
+MFMA s 23, 24; MSA Ch 4 as amended Entity board of directors to approve the budget of the entity not later than 30 days before the start of the financial year, considering any hearings or recommendations of the council of the parent municipality MFMA s 87 June Council must approve annual budget by Accounting officer submits to the mayor no resolution, setting taxes and tariffs, approving later than 14 days after approval of the changes to IDP and budget related policies, budget a draft of the SDBIP and annual approving measurable performance objectives performance agreements required by s for revenue by source and expenditure by vote 57(1) (b) of the MSA. before start of budget year MFMA s 69; MSA s 57 MFMA s 16, 24, 26, 53 Accounting officers of municipality and Accounting officers of municipality and Mayor must approve SDBIP within 28 days entities publishes adopted budget and after approval of the budget and ensure that plans annual performance contracts are concluded in accordance with s 57(2) of the MSA.
+Mayor to MFMA s 75, 87 ensure that the annual performance agreements are linked to the measurable performance objectives approved with the budget and SDBIP.
+The mayor submits the performance SDBIP approved and council, MEC for local agreements to government and makes public within 14 days after approval.

 MFMA s 53; MSA s 38-45, 57(2)

 Council must finalise a system of delegations.

 MFMA s 59, 79, 82; MSA s 59-65

-Abbreviations: IDP - Integrated Development Plan: MEMA - Local Government: Municipal Finance Management Act.
-No. 56